+90 551 269 96 35

 Improve your memorey

-in Articles 12 Dec 2022
+in 12 Dec 2022

 Can't find your car keys?
 Forget your grocery list?
 Can't remember the name of the personal trainer you liked at the gym?
 You're not alone.
 Everyone forgets things occasionally.
 Still, memory loss is nothing to take lightly.
 Although there are no guarantees when it comes to preventing memory loss or dementia, certain activities might help.
 Consider seven simple ways to sharpen your memory — and know when to seek help for memory loss.